jchitpin/RECAP/README.md

 ### Options(\*)

 **--bootstrap**
-Ensure that the re-mixed peak calling file end in '.boostrap_#.bed.
+Ensure that the re-mixed peak calling file ends in '.boostrap_#.bed.
 Replace '#' with the bootstrap number.

 **--delim**
 Choose either *(c)omma* or *(t)ab* delimiters depending on the output of your peak caller.